 New Action Planning Tool November 2014:

-CCMI has collaborated with Patient Voices Network Volunteers (https://www.patientsaspartners.ca/network) to create a tool to help patients and clinicians work at making an action plan fro behaviour change using the concepts form Brief Action Planning (BAP):
+CCMI has collaborated with Patient Voices Network Volunteers (https://bcpsqc.ca/about-the-council/patient-voices-network/) to create a tool to help patients and clinicians work at making an action plan for behaviour change using the concepts from Brief Action Planning (BAP):